beetbox/beets/docs/plugins/importfeeds.rst

 ``importfeeds:`` section in the config file.

 The ``dir`` configuration option can be set to specify another folder than the default library directory.
+This is where your playlist will be created.

 The ``relative_to`` configuration option can be set to make the m3u paths relative to another folder than where the playlist is being written.
 If you're